chef/chef-web-docs/content/resources/link/_index.md

   required: false
   default_value: :symbolic
   new_in: null
+  allowed_values: ':symbolic :hard'
   description_list:
   - markdown: 'The type of link: `:symbolic` or `:hard`.
-On Windows, `:symbolic`

-      will create a junction point if the target is a directory.'
+On Windows, `:symbolic` will create a junction point if the target is a directory.'
 - property: mode
   ruby_type: Integer, String
   required: false